kallaballa/Janosh/README.md

 Janosh
 ======

-A json document database with a shell script interface.
+A json document database with a shell interface.

 Janosh is written in c++11.
 It is used in the [ScreenInvader](https://github.com/Metalab/ScreenInvader) project.